Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 Methodology

-What are the devices for removing sulfur plugs?
+What devices exist for removing wax plugs?

 Medical aspirator (electric suction)